Spanking Banking … on the cusp of change

 They want to win their way back into the hearts of the British public.
 The challenge is human.
 HR expertise will be part of the solution according to the Chartered Institute of Personnel and Development (CIPD).

 Are you ever bemused by high concepts, espoused with a businesslike and evangelical zeal by powerful people?
 The Finance and Banking leaders are on the bandwagon.
 With a sense of déjà vu, I wonder how close their pinstripe clad buttocks are to a glowing governmental barbecue.

 “Ethical Professionalism” is intended to help avoid the possibility of another calamitous meltdown and to build credibility with the public, press and regulators.
 Work on this concept has been progressing behind the scenes.
 At the start of his term, the Lord Mayor of London put his weight behind an initiative called Trust and Values in the City; a conference was run in November 2011.
 There, former city grandee and Chair of Lazard International, Ken Costa spoke on the topic: Reconnecting the Financial and the Ethical; an expressive and apposite title.
 He has been replaced by Lord (Peter) Mandelson.

 CIPD CEO, Peter Cheese stated, in the headline on the People Management website: “HR key to restoring trust in Banking.”
 This suggests how training, change and development skills, amongst others, are required.

-Lady Susan Rice advised the importance of “our behaviours, our mindset, our judgements;” and went on to state the need for “Ethical Professionalism” (my capitals) throughout; perhaps she coined the term.
+Lady Susan Rice advised the importance of “our behaviours, our mindset, our judgements;” and went on to state the need for “Ethical Professionalism” throughout; perhaps she coined the term.
 The CBI offered a Code of Ethics and Professionalism in the Banking and Finance Industry; a serious endorsement from a major British Institution.